Elizabeth I: Netherlands

+Spain

-Meanwhile, Sir Francis Drake had undertaken a major voyage against Spanish ports and ships in the Caribbean in 1585 and 1586.
+With England at war with Spain in 1585, Francis Drake undertook a year long voyage raiding Spanish ports and ships in the Caribbean.
 In 1587 he made a successful raid on Cádiz, destroying the Spanish fleet of war ships intended for the Enterprise of England, as Philip II had decided to take the war to England.

 On 12 July 1588, the Spanish Armada, a great fleet of ships, set sail for the channel, planning to ferry a Spanish invasion force under the Duke of Parma to the coast of southeast England from the Netherlands.
-A combination of miscalculation, misfortune, and an attack of English fire ships on 29 July off Gravelines, which dispersed the Spanish ships to the northeast, defeated the Armada.
+To intercept the Armada, Elizabeth sent her navy led by Francis Drake and Charles Howard.
+The armada was defeated by a combination of miscalculation, misfortune, and an attack of English fire ships off Gravelines at midnight on 28–29 July (7–8 August New Style), which dispersed the Spanish ships to the northeast.
 The Armada straggled home to Spain in shattered remnants, after disastrous losses on the coast of Ireland (after some ships had tried to struggle back to Spain via the North Sea, and then back south past the west coast of Ireland).
 Unaware of the Armada's fate, English militias mustered to defend the country under the Earl of Leicester's command.
 Leicester invited Elizabeth to inspect her troops at Tilbury in Essex on 8 August.
-Wearing a silver breastplate over a white velvet dress, she addressed them in one of her most famous speeches:
+Wearing a silver breastplate over a white velvet dress, she addressed them in her Speech to the Troops at Tilbury:

-My loving people, we have been persuaded by some that are careful of our safety, to take heed how we commit ourself to armed multitudes for fear of treachery; but I assure you, I do not desire to live to distrust my faithful and loving people ...
-I know I have the body but of a weak and feeble woman, but I have the heart and stomach of a king, and of a King of England too, and think foul scorn that Parma or Spain, or any Prince of Europe should dare to invade the borders of my realm.